spraakbanken/korp-frontend/doc/frontend_devel.md

 autocomplete: false
 ```

+## Sidebar

+When clicking on a word in the KWIC (or text in the reading mode), a sidebar appears with information about the
+current word.
+By default, all the attributes listed under `pos_attributes`, `struct_attributes` and `custom_attributes` are shown.
+Which attributes to show and how they should be displayed are customizable.
+See [Attribute settings](#attribute-settings).

+The order of the attributes arrays determine the order in the sidebar.
+Custom attributes are
+added to the end of their respective category.

 ## Extended components

 The frontend features a number of components that can be used for the attributes in extended search.
 For example, dropdowns with